-A naturopathic primary care clinic, serving Portland for over 20 years.
-Our Community Teaching Clinic on Tuesday and Thursday afternoons has always been an NCNM teaching clinic, offering excellent care at a discount to those who are willing to have students participate in their care.
+A naturopathic primary care clinic, serving Portland for over 20 years, we have offered excellent care at a discount to those who are willing to have naturopathic residents provide in their care.
 Dr Martin Milner, professor of Cardiovascular & Pulmonary medicine at NCNM, supervises the clinic where patients can seek not only primary care, but diagnosis and treatment for heart and lung conditions.
-This clinic has also been a valuable resource for outside physicians needing to refer patients for affordable diagnostic testing.

-CNM’s Community Teaching Clinic (formerly Heart & Lung Wellness) is supporting without actual membership in the Coalition of Community Clinics through our affiliation with NCNM.
-We have reduced our fees for the teaching rotation to be as affordable as possible for those who are uninsured and low-income, while still permitting us to remain operational.
+CNM’s Community Teaching Clinic (formerly Heart & Lung Wellness) offers reduced our fees for the teaching rotation to be as affordable as possible for those who are uninsured and low-income.

-Our Community Teaching Clinic fee schedule is availabled for any patients who choose to benefit from our discounted fees.
-The clinic is held on Tuesday and Thursday afternoons.
-We can usually get patients in within a week of receiving a referral or a phone call request for care.
+Our Community Teaching Clinic fee schedule is available for any patients who choose to benefit from our discounted fees.

 We don’t have non-profit status, public funding or subsidizing.
 We aren’t a Coalition Clinic, but we believe in what the CCC is doing and want to participate in the way we can.
 We do not have the capability to enroll patients in assistance programs like Project Access, which can provide opportunities for very low income patients to get the testing and care they need, regardless of ability to pay.